 Jennie Liu: Best value cashmere sweater for women

 Even if you know next to nothing about cashmere, you’re probably aware that it errs on the side of expensive.
 The most high-end cashmere sweaters can set you back as much as $2,000.
 But don’t give up the search.
 Brands like Jennie Liu have your back with their affordable yet quality cashmere that looks like it should cost far more than it does.

 This winter sweater is made from 100% cashmere so you’re definitely getting the real deal.
-It’s also lightweight yet incredibly warm with a tight knit for durability and added cosiness.
+It’s also lightweight yet incredibly warm with a tight-knit for durability and added coziness.
 The fit is classic and versatile with long sleeves and a tubular ribbed crew neck.

 Best for: Uncompromising quality without the crippling cost.